frappe/frappe_io_2014/frappe_io/templates/statics/developers/guide.md

 ## 2. Make a New App Boilerplate

 After the bench is installed, there are two main folders, `apps` and `sites`.
-All the applications will be installed in apps. `frappe`, `erpnext` and `shopping_card` come pre-installed.
+All the applications will be installed in apps.

-To make a new application go to you bench folder and run, `bench new-app {app_name}` and fill in details about the application.
+To make a new application, go to your bench folder and run, `bench new-app {app_name}` and fill in details about the application.
 This will create a boilerplate application for your.

 	$ bench --make_app library_management
 	App Name: library_management